 Trying 4 Vegan Restaurants in Tokyo

 Tip: I got these from lists on travel blogs, but unfortunately several of those restaurants I went to didn’t even have vegetarian options.
 Walking a mile out of the way to get to a “vegetarian” restaurant to find out they don’t have anything I can eat is a huge bummer.
+I even went to one restaurant that had a big sign outside that said, “We’re not a vegetarian restaurant!”, as if they were incorrectly advertised.
 I’d strongly recommend looking up reviews and menus in addition to finding the names and addresses of vegetarian-friendly places.

 Location: Tokyo & Ueno Station